Juandicode/holbertonschool-hbnb/part3/README.md

     AMENITY ||--o{ PLACE_AMENITY : linked_by
 Paste the above into a Mermaid live editor or include directly in your Markdown for a rendered diagram.

+Developed by Bruno Barrera and Juan Diego Martinez